BAAQMD/AB617-Public/Richmond-San Pablo/README.md

 The purpose of this project is to centralize all datasets used for Richmond-San Pablo Community Emissions Reduction Plan (CERP).

-### Project Management (Optional)

-Add links to:
-- Activity, Project, or Task on Asana
-- Box directory where any related work products are stored (if applicable)
-- ArcGIS Online Working Group (if applicable)
-- Any other location where important related work products are stored/saved

 ## Data Sources